 If you are still unable to start the mower, keep going through the list to determine the cause.

-Wrong Choke Position on a Scotts Riding Mower
+Wrong Choke Position

 The choke is a component installed on the mower to restrict airflow.
 Less airflow is needed to start a cold engine.
 Engaging the choke closes the choke plate so a higher concentration of fuel is used to form combustion in the cylinder.